PanLuochuan/Data-Management-CQL-and-SQL/README.md

 # Data Management CQL and SQL
 ## Introduction
-Use Cassandra Query Language (CQL) and Spark2 Structured Query Language (SQL) The data used in this project is available for download in data.zip, using u.data, u.item and u.user.
+Use Cassandra Query Language (CQL) and Spark2 Structured Query Language (SQL) The data used in this project is available for download in data.zip, using u.data, u.item and u.user files from the Movielens 100k Dataset (ml-100k.zip), which can be downloaded from https://grouplens.org/datasets/movielens/.

 u.data     -- The full u data set, 100000 ratings by 943 users on 1682 items.
               Each user has rated at least 20 movies.
 Users and items are